Columbia Amateur Radio Association

 Participation

-Every person shall be considered a voting member in good standing unless they stop participating for a minimum of 6 months or cease paying dues.
-The Secretary shall keep a list, for the record, of people attending each meeting of the association.
+Every person shall be considered either a Regular Member or an Associate Member in good standing unless they stop taking part for a minimum of 6 months or in the case of a Regular Member, cease paying dues.
+The Secretary shall keep a list, for the record, of people attending each meeting of the Association.
 The executive committee will address exceptions.

 Member Conduct

-All members are in good standing if they agree to abide by the constitution and by-laws of this association, laws and rules of the Federal Communication Commission, and all applicable federal, state, and local regulations.
-Members are expected to conduct themselves with good faith and respect to good amateur practices.
-Flagrant disregard of these guidelines may result in disciplinary action as deemed necessary by the membership leading up to but not excluding removal from the association.
+All members are in good standing if they agree to abide by the constitution and By-laws of this Association, laws and rules of the Federal Communication Commission, and all applicable federal, state, and local regulations.
+Members are expected to conduct themselves with good faith and respect for good amateur practices.
+Flagrant disregard of these guidelines may result in disciplinary action as considered necessary by the membership leading up to but not excluding removal from the Association.

 Declarations: Article IX